lf-edge/ekuiper/docs/en_US/guide/rules/incremental.md

             {"op":"DataSourcePlan_2","info":"StreamName: demo"}
 ```

+From the query plan above, we can see that when the above rule is actually run, data is cached in memory and recalculated after the window ends, which may result in excessive memory consumption.

-We can enable incremental computation in the options, as shown in the following rule example:
+We can enable incremental calculation in `options`.
+Take the following rule as an example:

 ```json
 {